thriveweb/sailing-paradise/content/pages/home.md

       description: >-
         A unique hen’s party idea on the Gold Coast.
-Whether you are looking for a relaxing day on the water with some delicious food and drinks, an elegant morning tea cruise, or a raucous arty with all the trimmings...
+Whether you are looking for a relaxing day on the water with some delicious food and drinks, an elegant morning tea cruise, or a raucous party with all the trimmings...
       icon: /images/uploads/wine.svg
       title: Hens Party Specialists
 serviceBanner: